 Create a survey in Microsoft Forms

-You can pin the application to your dashboard to get easier access in the future if needed.
+You can pin the application to your launcher to get easier access in the future if needed.

 Then create your form / survey.
 For this article I kept it simple.